 You may find this list of Personal licence qualification providers useful.

-New applicants may obtain their criminal record check from Disclosure Scotland until 31 January 2018.
+New applicants may obtain their criminal record check from the Disclosure and Barring Service.

 Your Disclosure is only valid for 28 days from the date that the Disclosure was issued by Disclosure and Barring Service.

 The only type of Disclosure check we can accept for a personal alcohol licence is a basic criminal record check, we cannot accept a standard or enhanced Disclosure check.

 Your licence will run indefinitely, unless it is surrendered by yourself, suspended, revoked or declared forfeit by a court.

 How to pay for personal alcohol licences for your application.

 Relevant Convictions are listed on Relevant and Foreign offences.
 If applicable, you must notify us within 14 days of your conviction.

 Complete the Personal - notification of conviction of relevant offence Form.